 “Missoula, Montana is not a real town!
 Google it, and you will find out for yourself!
-I actually lived in Helena and drove to where Missoula was supposed to be,” said Christopher J. Rushin, who currently lives in Grass Valley, “I’ve been ‘there,’ there’s nothing there but trees and houses and people and shit.
+I lived in Helena and drove to where Missoula was supposed to be,” said Christopher J. Rushin, who currently lives in Grass Valley, “I’ve been ‘there,’ there’s nothing there but trees and houses and people and shit.
 No signs of civilization whatsoever.”

 Others were more philosophical about the hoax, maintaining that they might have only dreamed about the city.

-“I’ve been to Missoula, and now that I think about it, it probably doesn’t actually exist,” commented Justin Anderson of Penn Valley, CA. “The place did seem too perfect, like a dream or something.”
+“I’ve been to Missoula, and now that I think about it, it probably doesn’t exist,” commented Justin Anderson of Penn Valley, CA. “The place did seem too perfect, like a dream or something.”

 Still, others were a part of the conspiracy calling people who believe such things “stupid idiots.”